jfnavarro/st_viewer/README.md

     DSECRETID = In case we want the ST Viewer to access datasets in a database we must give the client password (this is optional)

+    DPUBLIC_KEY = In case we want the ST Viewer to access datasets in a database we must give a public key if the API implements HTTPS (this is optional)

+    DREMOTE_DATA = To disable/enable the remote data (fetch data from the remote database)

 *   Build the application